OWASP/wrongsecrets/CONTRIBUTING.md

     With this challenge, we basically aim to help new contributors to better understand the code and encourage them to add new challenges for our end-user.
 ```

-Use this block as refrence for hints:
+Use this block as reference for hints:

 ```adoc
     Your secret is `Hello World`